dpinela/Transcendence/SPOILERS.md

 Gives the effects of 3 random charms (that aren't already equipped), rerolling every 30 seconds.
 Can give charms that you don't have yet.

-Joni's Blessing, Quick Slash and Grubberfly's Elegy are not currently given due to technical limitations.
+Joni's Blessing is not currently given due to technical limitations.
 This may change in the future.

 Found below Bardoon's tail (Deepnest_East_04, 27.5, 80.4).